Your rights and responsibilities

 Carers SA is an organisation that specialises in carer support and can provide more information and resources about self-care, advocacy and carer rights.
 To contact Carers SA, phone 1800 242 636 or visit carerssa.com.au

-This information is also in our Carer Rights and Responsibilities Brochure and in an Easy English format.
+This information is also included in our Carer Rights & Responsibilities Brochure and available in an Easy English format.

 Carers of Solasta clients have the right to: